 Tick IPM Working Group

-The Working Group uses Basecamp to make announcements.
-If interested in joining the Working Group, please email Nikki Blunier:
+The WG uses Basecamp to make announcements.
+If interested in joining, please email Nikki Blunier:

 Follow us!